Jwakers/pooch-and-mutt-product-detail/README.md

 - Improvements to form components (organization, state management)
 - Client side error handling for forms
 - Newsletter form validation (checkbox acting as an optional field)
+- Fix border layout shift.
+Some input states have an increase in border size leading to a small but noticeable layout shift.
+Refactor these borders to use drop shadow instead.

 ### What I would do differently